gbarkerz/MobileGridGames/README.md

 Please note that during development of the app, TalkBack's announcements were not always consistent.
 For example, sometimes the row and column of a square was not announced when moving to a square, even with TalkBack's "Speak list and grid information" setting turned on.
 Also, after double-tapping on a square to move it, once TalkBack made the expected announcement, it then announced that a move of the empty square is not possible.
 If these issues are experienced by anyone using TalkBack after the game has been downloaded from the Google Play Store, I'll investigate further.

+Also note that the accessible name of the Menu button near the top left corner of the app currently has a name of "OK".
+This will be changed to have a name of "Menu" at some point.

-A video of the game being played with TalkBack is at [Android Grid Game V1.3 being played with TalkBack](https://youtu.be/TRv9GON31IE).
+A video of the game being played with TalkBack is at [Android Grid Game V1.2 being played with TalkBack](https://youtu.be/TRv9GON31IE).

 &nbsp;